Whaling: Health risks

-Effects of whaling on global carbon cycles
+Effects on global carbon cycles

-Scientists have analyzed the ability of the oceans to sequester atmospheric carbon before whaling and in modern times, hundreds of years after the most active whaling periods.
+Scientists have analyzed the ability of the oceans to sequester atmospheric carbon before industrial whaling and in modern times, hundreds of years after the most active whaling periods.
 Focusing on the amount of carbon stored in baleen whales, scientists determined that large marine mammals hold over 9 million less tons of carbon in the ocean than during the pre whaling era (9.1 x 10^6 tons).

 Whales play an important role in the carbon cycle in life and death.
-Living whales cycle carbon and nitrogen through throughout the water column via whale feces where it can contribute to primary productivity at the surface.
-In death, whales can become part of a whale fall and sink to the bottom, bringing their carbon with them to help form a temporary ecosystem at the ocean floor.
+Living whales cycle carbon and nitrogen throughout the water column via whale feces where it can contribute to primary productivity at the surface.
+In death, their carcasses can become part of a whale fall and sink to the bottom, bringing their carbon with them to help form a temporary ecosystem at the ocean floor.
 Despite rebounding whale numbers after the international ban on whaling, climate change and rising carbon levels continue to hinder the amount of carbon sequestered by whales.

 By country

 Australia

 Whaling was a major maritime industry in Australia from 1791 until its final cessation in 1978.
-At least 45 whaling stations operated in Tasmania during the 19th century, and bay whaling was conducted out of a number of other mainland centres.
-Modern whaling using harpoon guns and iron hulled catchers was conducted in the twentieth century from shore-based stations in Western Australia, South Australia, New South Wales and Queensland, also in Norfolk Island.
-Overfishing saw the closure of some whaling stations before a government ban on the industry was introduced in 1978.
+At least 45 whaling stations operated in Tasmania during the 19th century, and bay whaling was conducted out of other mainland centres.
+Modern whaling using harpoon guns and iron hulled catchers was conducted in the 20th century from shore-based stations in Western Australia, South Australia, New South Wales and Queensland, also in Norfolk Island.
+Overfishing saw the closure of some whaling stations before a government ban on the industry was introduced in 1978 after a major campaign by conservationists.